Harrow, London: Religion

-Some of the major churches in Harrow include the Grade I listed St Mary's Church, St John's Greenhill, All Saints Harrow Weald, Holy Trinity Wealdstone, Christ Church Roxeth, and Kenton Methodist Church.
+Some of the major churches in Harrow include the Grade I listed St Mary's Church, St John's Greenhill, Our Lady and St Thomas of Canterbury, All Saints Harrow Weald, Holy Trinity Wealdstone, Christ Church Roxeth, and Kenton Methodist Church.

 Harrow has a Hindu temple dedicated to Sri Lord Ayyappa and is known as Sri Ayyappan Kovil, located in the Wealdstone neighbourhood.
 In the same area is the large Harrow Central Mosque, and a smaller local mosque, Masjid Imam Muqbil, is located in South Harrow.
 On Bessborough Road in the town is the Mosaic Reform Synagogue, and there is a United Synagogue in the Kenton part of Harrow.
 There is a Zoroastrianism centre in Rayners Lane.

 Media

 The 1918 novel The Return of the Soldier is based in Harrow.

 The wedding of characters Peggy Mitchell and Frank Butcher of EastEnders in 1999 was filmed in Harrow.
 The classroom in Harry Potter and the Philosopher's Stone was filmed at the Fourth Form Room of Harrow School.
 The school was also used to shoot many scenes of the drama The Crown.
 The British Asian soap drama Cloud 9 was shot in Harrow in 2013.
 The exterior of Clark's house in the 2016 film Me Before You was shot in Harrow.

 The Harrow Times is a local newspaper for the borough, and formerly the historic Harrow Observer that dates back to the 19th century.
 The Brent & Kilburn Times and Watford Observer also cover Harrow.

 Radio Harrow is a local charity radio that broadcasts from Northwick Park Hospital.
 Launched in 2015 in its current form, its predecessor Radio Northwick Park had already been broadcasting for four decades before.
 A student radio called Smoke Radio broadcasts from the University of Westminster campus since 2004.